Is Fitbit Premium worth the annual subscription?

 The big draw to Fitbit Premium is the Guided Programs

-Fitbit Premium has many different aspects, but we think most people will be drawn to the collection of Guided Programs and the idea that they will have more payment options since Google is switching from Fitbit Pay to Google Wallet.
+Fitbit Premium has many different aspects, but we think most people will be drawn to the collection of Guided Programs and more payment options since Google has switched from Fitbit Pay to Google Wallet.

 Guided Programs can be found on the Discover tab of the Fitbit app.
 They aim to help you with various things, including being more active, learning healthy habits, getting more sleep, eating less sugar, and more.
 The length of the programs depends on the topic, and after joining one, it'll be present on the main Today page of the app.